mpeder75/learning-git/README.md

 # learning git

 This repo was used to learn git and github from https://youtu.be/3fUbBnN_H2c

+Checkboxes:
+ - [] is made with " -[] "